George W. Hart, Ph.D.

 They provide stimulating original exercises in visualization and

 Hart received a B.S. in Mathematics from MIT (1977), an M.A. in Linguistics from Indiana University (1979), and a Ph.D. in Electrical Engineering and Computer Science from MIT (1987).
 He has worked at the MIT Lincoln Laboratory and MIT Energy Laboratory as a computer scientist.
 He taught for eight years as a professor at Columbia University, and briefly at Hofstra University.
-After two years as a visiting scholar associated with the computational geometry group in the Department of Applied Mathematics and Statistics at Stony Brook, he was a research professor in the Department of Computer Science at Stony Brook (2001-2010).
-He is the author of over sixty scholarly articles and conference papers.
+After two years as a visiting scholar associated with the computational geometry group in the Department of Applied Mathematics and Statistics at Stony Brook, he was a research professor in the Department of Computer Science at Stony Brook 2001-2010 and is again starting in 2013.
+(In between he was off co-founding MoMath.)
+He is the author of dozens of scholarly articles and conference papers.
 His web site http://www.georgehart.com illustrates the range of his work.

 Hart enjoys giving talks and workshops, illustrated with slides